10 Ways to Heal the Effect of Stress on the Body

 We feel the consequences of stress often before we recognize stress as an emotion in our body.
+The symptoms precede the realization of stress by a few years.

 In my second year of medical school I was bloated, had acid reflux, bouts of diarrhea and constipation.
 I assumed it was what I ate.